Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.7.10
 Currently Active

-- [XMC](https://web.archive.org/web/20151023030440/https://github.com/Xinnx/XMC) - XMC was a server written in C# aiming to provide a survival experience.
+- [XMC](https://github.com/Xanamor/XMC) - XMC was a server written in C# aiming to provide a survival experience.
 Version: Unknown
-Lost
+Discontinued

 - [xSpigot](https://www.mc-market.org/resources/11411/) - A 1.7.10 - 1.8.x TacoSpigot fork with custom knockback editing and options such as toggleable mob AI.
 This is meant for HCF servers and practice PvP servers.
 Version: 1.7.10 - 1.8.x